Spillhuset/Furious/SECURITY_REPORT.md

 # Security Audit Report for Furious Plugin

+**Last Updated:** June 15, 2023

 ## Executive Summary

 This report presents the findings of a security audit conducted on the Furious Minecraft plugin.
 The audit identified several security vulnerabilities, primarily related to permission handling in certain commands.
 These vulnerabilities have been addressed with appropriate fixes.
 The plugin is now more secure and follows best practices for permission management.

+## Recent Updates

+This security report has been updated to include additional recommendations and best practices.
+The core security issues identified in the initial audit have been resolved, and this update focuses on further enhancing the security posture of the plugin.

 ## Identified Issues and Fixes